Love to travel? Love to read travel diaries? Then you'll love today's classic post from Physician on Fire. Enjoy!

 Later that week, we returned to the same beach for a Bigger Pockets meet-up with Brandon Turner, another graduate of The Nords School of Surfing.
 We were joined by Ty Roberts of Get Rick Quick’ish and CampFIRE Finance and his family of six, along with a couple of dozen enthusiastic real estate investors.
 Great people and great food at the potluck picnic — I had my fill of delicious manapua and poke.

 monk seal at Kaena point

 A few years ago, my wife and I hiked from the north shore out to Kaena Point, the northwesternmost point on the island, to see the monk seals and nesting albatrosses.
 On this trip, we hiked to the same point from the western shore.
 We saw one monk seal (from 50+ feet away — it’s illegal to get closer) and the Laysan albatrosses had hatched, so we saw the fuzzy little chicks.
 I highly recommend the hike from either direction if you find yourself on Oahu.

 laysan albatross chick

 Other highlights on Oahu include the Polynesian Cultural Center, a whale watching tour, the Dole Plantation — our boys loved the maze and we all loved the Dole Whip — and of course Pearl Harbor.

 We flew to Hawaii for free.
-3 round trips with travel rewards points, and one reimbursed from my CME fund.
+3 round trips with travel reward points, and one reimbursed from my CME fund.